Ex-President Gbagbo back in Ivory Coast after acquittal - WTMJ

 “After his arrival we want peace and reconciliation, we want to live together because we were born together so we are obliged to live together” said Chief Tanouh, a traditional leader from the country’s east.

-Longtime rival Alassane Ouattara, who was ultimately declared the winner of the 2010 vote and has been president ever since, did not greet Gbagbo at the airport Thursday.
+Ouattara, who was ultimately declared the winner of the 2010 vote and has been president of Ivory Coast ever since, did not greet Gbagbo at the airport Thursday.

-Government spokesman Amadou Coulibaly said that was not the protocol for other former heads of state.
+Government spokesman Amadou Coulibaly said that was not the protocol for other returning former heads of state.

-“For us, it is a normal arrival of a citizen returning to his country,” he said.

 It remains unclear what will become of other pending criminal charges against the ex-president.